appdev-lessons/getting-started-with-scaffolds/content.md

   # DELETE
   get("/delete_movie/:path_id", { :controller => "movies", :action => "destroy" })
-...
+# ...
 ```
-{: mark_lines="5-15"}

-During AD1, we started with **/movies** for the `index` page, and for the details of an individual movie (`show`), we did **/movies/ID**, with the dynamic route segment `"/movies/:path_id"`.
-We expected the ID number to appear and then we showed the details of one thing.
-Then we added **/insert_movie** as a way to trigger an action that `create`s it when we started.
+We started with `/movies` for the `index` page, and for the details of an individual movie (`show`), we did `/movies/ID`, with the dynamic route segment `"/movies/:path_id"`.
+Then we added `"/insert_movie"` as a way to trigger an action that `create`s it.

-All of these were originally GET methods (`get` in Ruby on Rails), and we only later evolved the `create` path to a POST (`post` in Ruby on Rails).
+All of these were originally HTTP GET requests (`get` in Ruby on Rails), and we only later evolved the `create` path to an HTTP POST request (`post` in Ruby on Rails).
 We named these paths in a way that made it really obvious to us what the intention was.
 We specifically _chose_ names that revealed our intentions for what action was supposed to trigger on these URL paths.

 In the real world, professional developers don't do this!